Sometimes deciding what to wear to a job interview is more nerve-wracking than the actual interview itself.

 Nobody will remember your super expensive Italian suit if it has some wrinkles in it; they’ll only remember the wrinkles.

-So the night before your interview, lay out all your clothes that you plan to wear the following day.
+So the night before your interview lay out all the clothes you plan to wear the following day.
 Are they all clean and free of wrinkles?

 Perfectly pressed clothes add to the impression of your professionalism.